dkesada/dbnR/README.md

 An implementation of Gaussian dynamic Bayesian networks (GDBN) structure learning and inference based on Marco Scutari's package bnlearn (http://www.bnlearn.com/).
 The structure learning algorithm implemented is a variation on Ghada Trabelsi's dynamic max-min hill climbing (https://tel.archives-ouvertes.fr/tel-00996061/document).
 The inference is performed either via the particle filtering offered by bnlearn or by doing exact inference over the multivariate Gaussian equivalent of a net implemented in this package.
 A visualization tool is implemented for GDBNs and bnlearn's BNs via the visNetwork package (https://github.com/datastorm-open/visNetwork).

+## Current development news

+As of today (18/11/2019), the main functionality of the package is running and working.
+The main focus now is to refractor the dbn.fit object from the current S3 objects to R6 objects.
+I want to try out these objects in a devel branch and see if they meet my expectations.
+If they do, the structure of the code should become more clean and natural and should allow easier further extensions that are planned down the line.
+Successful implementation of the R6 objects will result in a non retro-compatible 1.x.x version.

 ## Getting Started

 ### Prerequisites